syed-mujtaba-stack/edugenius/README.md

 ### ✨ 10.
 Advanced Features
 -   **Voice Assistant ("MJ"):** A voice-powered assistant that helps users navigate the app using voice commands.
+-   **Custom API Key:** Users can add their own Gemini API key for unlimited access to AI features.
 -   **Smart Search:** An efficient search and filter system to easily find courses.
 -   **Bookmark Content:** Allows users to save important content for quick access later.
 -   **Responsive Design:** A fully responsive, mobile-first layout ensures a seamless experience on all devices.